Hopewell, New Jersey: Education

 Hopewell Valley Central High School with 1,097 students in grades 9–12.
 Elementary school students from Hopewell Borough attend Hopewell Elementary School.
-The district's board of education is composed of nine members allocated to each of the three municipalities based on population, with Hopewell assigned a single seat.
+The district's board of education is comprised of nine members allocated to each of the three municipalities based on population, with Hopewell assigned a single seat.

 Eighth grade students from all of Mercer County are eligible to apply to attend the high school programs offered by the Mercer County Technical Schools, a county-wide vocational school district that offers full-time career and technical education at its Health Sciences Academy, STEM Academy and Academy of Culinary Arts, with no tuition charged to students for attendance.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 9.35 mi of roadways, of which 7.56 mi were maintained by the municipality and 1.79 mi by Mercer County.

 Hopewell has four major roads that travel through it.